morganbale/morganbale.github.io/_pages/about.md

   - /about.html
 ---

-I'm Cameron Bale, a second year Ph.D. student in the Decision Sciences department at Drexel University, Philadelphia, PA.
+I'm Cameron Bale, a third year Ph.D. student in the Decision Sciences department at Drexel University, Philadelphia, PA.
 I have a broad background with training in economics, statistics, optimization, and computer science.
 I am a passionate researcher who loves to code, listen to music, lift weights, spend time outdoors, and relax with my wife and daughter.

 ## Research